-Every lender will have a set of criteria a borrower must meet in order for you to be eligible to apply for a Personal Loan.
+Every lender will have a set of criteria a borrower must meet in order for you to be eligible to apply for a personal instant short-term loan.
 This list can vary slightly from lender to lender, so never assume the criteria is always exactly the same.
 It’s best to check it first.

 Some general points most lenders will require you to meet include:

 - Being an Australian citizen or permanent resident

 - Have a steady source of income